DS200-SP2022-Hunter/Week11-Mar29/README.md

 The main objective of today's lab is to use the `minimize` function from [Section 15.3](https://inferentialthinking.com/chapters/15/3/Method_of_Least_Squares.html) to train a classifier to predict chronic kidney disease using a logistic regression model.
 The dataset comes from [Section 17.1](https://inferentialthinking.com/chapters/17/1/Nearest_Neighbors.html).

 **Objective**:  Use the `ckd` dataset from [Section 17.1](https://inferentialthinking.com/chapters/17/1/Nearest_Neighbors.html) to train a classifier to predict chronic kidney disease using a linear function of hemoglobin and white blood cell count.
 Because the response variable has values 0 and 1, where 1 is a patient without CKD and 0 is a patient without, we won't minimize the mean of the squared errors as we do for linear regression.
-Instead, we will minimize the mean of a special function that makes our procedure logistic regression.
+Instead, we will minimize the mean of a special function that makes our procedure logistic, not linear, regression.

 **Your assignment** is as follows: